yuqiii-wang/KnowledgeNotes/math/ai/nlp/llm/llm_evaluations.md

 * Perplexity

-Perplexity can be thought of as an evaluation of the model’s ability to predict uniformly among the set of specified tokens in a corpus.
+Perplexity can be thought of as an evaluation of the model's ability to predict uniformly among the set of specified tokens in a corpus.

 For a sequence $\bold{x}$ of $T$ tokens, the perplexity is computed as